-The biscuit try in of the fabricated all ceramic crown over implant by Dr. Vincenzo Musella MDT.
+The bake bisque try in of the fabricated all ceramic crown over implant by Dr. Vincenzo Musella MDT.

-The final crown on the model after the definitive corrections of the colour and shape.
+The final crown on the model after the definitive corrections of the color and shape.

 The final result immediately after the cementation from frontal and occlusal view.
 Intraoral occlusal view shows no changes in buccal soft tissue comparing to pretreatment situation and equivalent volume to the contralateral incisor, even without augmentation.

 The zirconium dynamic abutment was screw retained with a ratchet (30Ncm) and the access hole was sealed with Teflon tape.
 Rubber dam was placed and the final crown was adhesively cemented with RelyX Unicem (3M) under field isolation.

 The final result after 1 year.
 A good integration of the single crown over implant.
 A side view.
 Healthy peri-implant tissues with little or any volumetric loss.